bobrathbone/GPIOconverter/README.md

 Downloadig GPIOconverter
 ========================
-Log into the Respberry Pi Model 5 and clone the GPIODconverter software and run:
+Log into the Raspberry Pi Model 5 and clone the GPIODconverter software and run:

 git clone https://github.com/bobrathbone/GPIOconverter